QOLMedTech/old-site/index.md

     section_id: services
     #background_style: bg-info
     title: Making Healthcare Accessible and Impactful
-    text: From urban centers to rural communities, QOL MedTech ensures that advanced, personalized care is accessible, effective, and designed with your success in mind.
+    text1: From urban centers to rural communities, QOL MedTech ensures that advanced, personalized care is accessible, effective, and designed with your success in mind.
 Our technology helps you
     services:
       - title: Shorten Recovery Time
         text: Accelerate healing with precise, data-driven guidance.